Table Of Contents_

 BenQ’s HT2550 4K Projector uses the newer, smaller, more affordable, and slightly lower “resolution” 4K UHD DLP chip.
 I’ve spent a lot of time this past week watching HDTV and movies with it.
 This is a smaller projector that packs a lot of performance while giving you a great value proposition.
-This short throw dlp projector gives you a 100 inch Screen at Just 10 feet.
-While not as small as those LED pocket throw projectors, this 9.3 pound device is still very portable with an 11” x 14” footprint.
+This short-throw DLP projector gives you a 100 inch Screen at Just 10 feet.
+While not as small as those LED pocket throw projectors, this 9.3-pound device is still very portable with an 11” x 14” footprint.
 If you are also looking for a projector screen, here are some mistakes to avoid.

 Is it worth the $1,399.00 price tag?
 That’s a fair question.
 Read on to see what we thought of this small but powerful projector.